13 Event studies

 logical 26 21

-Finally, we produce a scatter plot of market-adjusted returns for Apple media events by event date (Figure 13.3).
+Finally, Figure 13.3 depicts market-adjusted returns for Apple media events by event date.

 rets |>